 Key Stage 2

-- In Years 3 to 6, children are taught for three half terms per academic year, once per week, using a combination of iPads, laptops and LEGO WeDo kits.
+- In Years 3 to 6, children are taught for three half terms per academic year, once per week, using a combination Chromebooks, iPads and physical resources.

 - Children are taught about e-Safety, what devices use the internet and how to behave as responsible digital citizens.

 - Children are taught to create sites, process word documents, create slideshows, input formulae on spread sheets, code and debug programs/games, build and code physical movements with LEGO, understand algorithms, search for information online and use applications to support their broader curriculum learning.

 Resources (including visits)